 Each player chooses a color and takes the 4 pawns of the same color, then puts those pawns on the 4 starting locations of that color.
 Each player throws the 2 dice: the player getting the higher score begins the game.

 The goal of Hypnosia is to bring pawns into the center spaces of the board.
-The first player throws the 2 dice, then has to move 1 or 2 of his pawns the number of spaces indicated by each die.
-For example, he gets 5 and 4: he can move one pawn 5 spaces and a second pawn 4 spaces, or only one pawn a total of 9 (5+4) spaces.
+The first player throws the 2 dice, then has to move 1 or 2 of their pawns the number of spaces indicated by each die.
+For example, they get 5 and 4: they can move one pawn 5 spaces and a second pawn 4 spaces, or only one pawn a total of 9 (5+4) spaces.
 Important: a player must "burn" all the points of a die, so a pawn cannot stop short.

 How to move

 Pawns can only move in a counter-clockwise direction.
 Pawns leave their starting location when the player gets a score high enough with a die to allow their pawns to enter the outer circle.
 For example, the first pawn can enter the circle with any score from 1 to 6, whereas the last one can only enter the circle with a score of 4 or more.

 Some locations are special (double-colored).
 They permit a pawn to enter the next inner circle by crossing a "bridge".